shubhkush1234/JavaScriptAdvanceConcepts/3.Scope and Variables/scopeNvariable.md

     };

     var sayShubham = sayHello("Shubham");
-    sayShubham(); // since sayShubham is now a function, we need to invole it.
+    sayShubham(); // since sayShubham is now a function, we need to invoke it.

 ```

-With this the <b>Hello Shubham </b> gets printed out.
+With this the <b> Hello Shubham </b> gets printed out.
 But this goes against what we learnt till now.
 <b>
 When a function returns a function, (here, sayHello function is returning a function) it keeps a reference to any variable that it needs to execute.
 Here it's using the text variable, so it keeps a reference to the text variable.
 </b>